OFCE/SIWU/README.md

 A report is presenting data and analysis.
 It is located in the `doc` folder.
 The source for report is in `SIWU_brief.qmd` and relies on `{quarto}`.
 A pdf can be rendered ([doc/SIWU_brief.pdf](doc/SIWU_brief.pdf)) or an HTML accessible there: [doc/SIWU_brief.html](doc/SIWU_brief.html)

-## structure of files and folder
+## structure of files and folders

 `make ISGU data.r` download data from eurostat using some convinience function around the `{eurostat}` package.
 Install `{ofce}` from github (`devtools::install_github("ofce/ofce")`) and proceed to transformation of data. data is cached in `data`.
-A check is done each time you run `make ISGU data.r` that there is an update of eurostat data and download the latest version of data.
+A check is done each time you run `make ISGU data.r` that there is an update of Eurostat data and download the latest version of data.
 No history is kept.

 `graphiques.r` is producing the graphs which are saved (mostly as `png` and `svg`) in the folder `svg` plus the annex tables.